OpenEvalProject/evals/manuscripts/elife-51927/v2/manuscript.md

 A set of ITD and frequency conditions was selected and presented to 33 normal-hearing adults in order to sample critical ranges drawn from the HRTF analysis (Materials and methods).
 Frequencies of 400, 550, 600 and 650 Hz were chosen because ITDrc and ITDv changed as a function of azimuth in a manner that could maximize the difference in prediction accuracy across ITD statistics.
 Frequencies lower than 400 Hz were not tested because of observed distortion in the sound stimulation system, while frequencies above 650 Hz were excluded to avoid phase ambiguity confounds.
 MMN signals were measured separately across participants and conditions.
 The averaged peak amplitude of MMN was used to quantify the subject’s capacity to discriminate between ITDs of the standard and deviant.
 The characteristic fronto-central scalp topography of the MMN responses were observed (Giard et al., 1990; Figure 3B-right).

 We then examined the prediction accuracy of MMN amplitude of model equations relying on the absolute difference between the ITDs of standard and deviant stimuli adjusted by the weighted sum of ITD statistics of standard and deviant stimuli.
+The equation we used to test the prediction of MMN amplitude by √FIITD was:

+$$
+MMNpeak ∼|ITD_{d}−ITD_{s}|(w_{s}\sqrt{F}I_{ITD s}+(1−w_{s})\sqrt{F}I_{ITD d}),
+$$

-The equation we used to test the prediction of MMN amplitude by √FIITD was:MMNpeak ∼|ITDd−ITDs|(wsFIITD s+(1−ws)FIITD d),where ITDs and ITDd are the ITD of standard and deviant, ws and 1-ws are the relative weights of the standard and deviant, and √FIITDs and √FIITDd are the estimated √FIITD values corresponding to the frequency and ITD of the standard and deviant stimuli.
+where ITDs and ITDd are the ITD of standard and deviant, ws and 1-ws are the relative weights of the standard and deviant, and √FIITDs and √FIITDd are the estimated √FIITD values corresponding to the frequency and ITD of the standard and deviant stimuli.

 Figure 3C—left shows the Spearman correlation between each of the predictors’ output and the amplitude of MMN peaks (averaged across subjects) as a function of the weight of the standard.
 The highest correlation was found when multiplying the ITD difference between standard and deviant by √FIITD, and assigning 80% wt to the standard and 20% to the deviant (Figure 3C-middle).
 Prediction accuracy of model equations using linear mixed-effect models (Materials and methods) yielded the same results as the Spearman correlation analysis.
 Figure 3C-right shows that conditions with higher weighted √FIITD display larger changes in MMN amplitude as a function of difference between ITD of deviant and standard than conditions with low weighted √FIITD.
 The good prediction of MMN by the model relying on √FIITD further supports the idea that combined ITDrc and ITDv are critical in auditory spatial perception.

-## Classic neural models of ITD discriminability are consistent with a representation of ITD statistics
+### Classic neural models of ITD discriminability are consistent with a representation of ITD statistics

 Two classic models of neural coding underlying discriminability of azimuth positions in acoustic space based on ITD (Stern and Colburn, 1978; Harper and McAlpine, 2004) were used to examine the potential link between the brain representation of sensory statistics and perceptual functions.
 The model by Stern and Colburn, 1978 postulated an increased density of pairs of fibers underlying tuning to ITDs near the midline, under a labeled-line code framework, as the basis for increased ITD discriminability in the front (Figure 4A).
 This density distribution showed high correlation with √FIITD (Figure 4A) and prediction accuracy of the experimental data of dITD thresholds and ITD deviant detection.
 Additionally, the density distribution of the model was adjusted to match ITD statistics (Figure 4B) by defining the density of cells tuned to each ITD as a linear transformation of √FIITD.
 The Stern and Colburn, 1978 model required only minor changes to the density distribution originally proposed to represent the √FIITD pattern.
 This indicates that this seminal model, which explains multiple experimental findings, is consistent with a density distribution of ITD tuning influenced by the natural ITD statistics.